 To obtain one of these protective legal documents, the victim must have experienced certain threats from their abuser.
-This includes physical harm or an attempt at it, being placed in imminent serious bodily injury, continued harassment that causes emotional distress for the victim, or sexual assault.
+These threats may include:

 North Carolina offers help to threatened individuals through Domestic Violence Service Providers, which are available in each county.
 Depending on the county, some victims have the opportunity to file for their protective order from one of the service agencies and communicate with a legal professional through video conferencing instead of in court.
 In most North Carolina counties, victims must visit their clerk of court’s office at their local courthouse to fill out the necessary protective paperwork.

 Many people know protective orders by their more common name “restraining orders.”
 These are legally restrictive orders that aim to protect victims of stalking, harassment, abuse, and other forms of violence.
 When a protective order is filed in North Carolina, the aggrieved party obtains legal protection for one year.
 After this time, the threatened individual can choose to renew the protective order for an additional year.